aviaryan/flask-restplus-talk/README.md

 Code used in Avi's talk on Flask RESTplus.

 Find the talk slides at [beautiful.ai](https://www.beautiful.ai/deck/-LEcwp9fZe9D_epwLqKx/Creating-amazing-APIs-in-Flask-with-Flask-RESTplus-30)

+Update 21/04/2019 - **slides are slightly deformed** due to some changes in beautiful.ai rendering code

 ### Code Screenshots